pradeephubgit/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 ###^appsignal-send_error Tagging

+!> **Warning**: The tags argument was deprecated in AppSignal for Ruby gem 3.0.0.
+Instead use the [block argument](#appsignal-send_error-adding-metadata) for `send_error`.

+-> 📖 See our [Tagging guide](tagging.html) for more information about the tagging parameter data structure.

 Optionally you can can pass in a hash with tags as the second argument.

-See our [Tagging guide](tagging.html) for more information about the tagging parameter data structure.

 ```ruby
 begin